konflux-ci/service-provider-integration-operator/README.md

 ## Retrieving file content from SCM repository
-There is dedicated controller for file content requests, which can be performed by putting a new `SPIFileContentRequest` CR in the namespace, as follows:
+There is dedicated controller for file content requests, which can be performed by putting a `SPIFileContentRequest` CR in the namespace, as follows:

 ```
 apiVersion: appstudio.redhat.com/v1beta1